OfficeDev/Microsoft-Teams-Samples/samples/tab-deeplink/nodejs/README.md

 6. **Deeplink to meeting side panel:**

-`@mention` bot in meeting chat to get adaptive card.
+`@mention` bot in meeting chat to get an adaptive card.

 ![Bot-Adaptive-Card](DeepLinkBot/images/BotAdaptiveCard.png)

-Click on `Side Panel Deeplink` which will redirect to meeting side panel.
+Click on `Side Panel Deeplink` which will redirect to the meeting side panel.

 ![Meeting-Sidepanel](DeepLinkBot/images/Sidepanel.PNG)